-^{2.} Leased areas as indicated in each lease agreement in relation to each property in trust as of February 29, 2016, are added up and shown.
-However, the leased areas as indicated in each sublease agreement for properties in trust as of February 29, 2016 that are subject to a pass-through type master lease agreement, under which rent is in principle the same amount as the rent received by the master lesse from end-tenants, are added up and shown.
-In some properties, leased area is larger than gross floor area due to differences in measurement of floor area in real property registration and lease agreements.
-Gross floor area is based on the real property registration, while leased area is based on each lease agreement.
+2. Leased areas as indicated in each lease agreement in relation to each property in trust as of February 29, 2016, are added up and shown.
+However, the leased areas as indicated in each sublease agreement for properties in trust as of February 29, 2016 that are subject to a pass-through type master lease agreement, under which rent is in principle the same amount as the rent received by the master lease from end-tenants, are added up and shown.
+In some properties, leased area is larger than gross floor area due to differences in measurement of floor area in real property registration and lease agreement.
 In particular at logistics properties, when eaves are included in the leased area, the leased area may significantly exceed the gross floor area.

-^{3.} These rates to total real estate leasing business revenues are not disclosed as consent for disclosure has not been obtained from lessees.
+3. These rates to total real estate leasing business revenues are not disclosed as consent for disclosure has not been obtained from lessees.